LSTM’s Global Health programmes seek to address priorities identified in several global health frameworks. These include:

 The MSc, PGDip and PGCert programmes cover a wide range of global health topics that provide graduates with key analytical, technical and practical skills for working in a diverse global world.

 Research-informed discussions are at the core of our online learning model, offering a rich and dynamic learning experience.
 The tutors are global health experts who are the heart of LSTM’s world-class research.
-Students will be afford a range of opportunities to benefit from LSTM’s high-quality academic and research environment, as well as the programme’s focus on providing practice-relevant skills and competencies.
+The MSc in Global Health is designed around principles of active engagement, meaning lots of opportunities for tutor and student interaction.
+Learners engage with a variety of activities, many collaborative, which encourage dialogue and engagement in real-world problem-solving.